njeanne/contacts_comparison/README.md

 # Contacts comparison between conditions

-For two conditions, from the CSV files describing the amino acids contacts between a Region of Interest and the other regions of a protein during a Molecular Dynamics simulation, the script will produce Multiple Sequences Alignments (MSA) annotated with the number of contacts.
-In red, the number of contacts that are different between the two conditions and in blue the common contacts.
+For each pair of conditions, from the CSV files describing the amino acids contacts between a Region of Interest (**A**) and the other regions of a protein (**B**) during a Molecular Dynamics simulation, and focusing on the contact position of **B** , the script will produce two CSV files, one for the common contacts positions between the two conditions, and another one for the different contacts positions between the two conditions.

+Multiple Sequences Alignments (MSA) annotated with the number of contacts will also be produced for each region.
+The annotations on the MSA are the number of contacts.
+The numbers in <span style="color:red">red</span> are the count of contacts present in one condition but absents from the other.
+The numbers in <span style="color:blue">blue</span> are the count of contacts present in both conditions.

 The input CSV data are produced by the [plot_contacts](https://github.com/njeanne/plot_contacts/tree/main) script.